-Command Explanation Admin Mode or Configuration Mode show ip http secure-server status Show the configured SSL information. debug ssl Open/close the DEPLIC for SSL function no debug ssl Open/close the DEBUG for SSL function.
+Command Explanation Admin Mode or Configuration Mode show ip http secure-server status Show the configured SSL information. debug ssl no debug ssl Open/close the DEBUG for SSL function.

-8.3 SSL Typical Example
+7.3 SSL Typical Example

 When the Web function is enabled on the switch, SSL can be configured for users to access the web interface on the switch.
 If the SSL has been configured, communication between the client and the switch will be encrypted through SSL for safety.